Celliwig/Reverse-Engineering/Acer/8730g/README.md

 </code>
 </td></tr></table></div>

 It executes the command '0x22' through the MMIO interface, obviously an exit flash update mode command as there are no other MMIO commands.
 It then restores the previous SMI configuration, and calls the routine to cycle over the '0xffbf0002->0xffa00002' memory region (as explained before).
-It then does a number of operations going through ACPI registers which I can't fully explain, reading and then writing the same value back which is used to clear a set bit flag in those registers.
+It then does a number of operations going through ACPI registers which I can't fully explain, reading and then writing the same value back (which is used to clear a set bit flag).
 The final one, for example, will clear the Microcontroller SMI bit which seems sensible, but the first two I'm unsure on.
 Then, finally, it re-enables the power button.

 #### System reset
 Even simpler!